 Headaches are very common and estimated to be the ninth most common reason to visit the doctor.
 Tension-type headaches are the most common and occur in a third to three-quarters of people over their life.
-Cervicogenic headaches arise from the upper neck joints and can be treated in the same way as other spinal joint disorders.
+These headaches are often described as a constant ache or pressure around the head, particularly in the forehead, temples, or back of the head and neck.
+While they usually range from mild to moderate, they can be quite disruptive to daily life.
+Cervicogenic headaches, a type of tension headache, arise from the upper neck joints and can be treated in the same way as other spinal joint disorders.

 What Causes Tension Headache?

-Medical conditions can cause headaches, such as sinus infection, migraine and other conditions so constant headaches or frequent headaches should always be reviewed by a medical practitioner.
+As medical conditions, such as sinus infections and eyesight problems, can cause headaches, constant or frequent headaches should always be reviewed by a medical practitioner.

 Who Gets Tension Headache?